The Oath of Devotion

 rolls made with that weapon (with a minimum bonus of +1).
 The weapon also emits bright light in a 20-foot radius and dim light 20 feet beyond that.
 If the weapon is not already magical, it becomes magical for the Duration

-You can end this effect on Your Turn
+You can end this Effect

 as part of any other action.
 If you are no longer holding or carrying this weapon, or if you fall Unconscious

-, this effect ends.Turn the Unholy.
+ends.Turn the Unholy.

 As an action, you present your holy Symbol